hradaysadrani/FARMLYNK-LEGACY-/README.md

 NOTE - This project was done when I was in class 10th (i.e., in October 2019) and was designed when the legacy version of Blynk was in use.
 The code may require changes to enable this program to run on the next-generation Blynk IoT platform, as the legacy version servers have now been permanently disabled.

 A new, better, and updated version of FARMLYNK with useful features will soon be published on my GitHub profile!!

+# Update - Updated code of FARMLYNK (supporting Blynk 2.0) has been added to the repository with all features included in legacy version.